arribass/Salesforce-Notes/AI/Associate/AIAssociate.md

 ## Data for AI

-**What is Data**
+### What is Data

 Data are individual facts, or items of information.
 A collection of data is a collections of facts.

-Quantitative vs Qualitative
+**Quantitative vs Qualitative**

-- Quantitative: Data expressed in numbers (e.g., statistics, measurements) used for objective analysis.
+- **Quantitative**: Data expressed in numbers (e.g., statistics, measurements) used for objective analysis.

-- Qualitative: Descriptive data capturing characteristics or qualities (e.g., country of origin, name, hair color).
+- **Qualitative**: Descriptive data capturing characteristics or qualities (e.g., country of origin, name, hair color).
 It provides insights through subjective interpretation, not numeric measurement.
   - Ordinal: Can be ordered such as case priority
   - Nominal: Cannot be ordered for example the Contact salutation picklist

-Good Data Traits
+### Good Data Traits

 | **Característica**          | **Descripción**                                                                                                                        |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|